The Getty

 • <Coins by origin> is subdivided into regional, historical, and cultural categories, such as Early Western World coins (e.g., staters), Later Western World coins (e.g., shillings), and Asian coins (e.g., kobans).
 (The chronological division between the Early Western World and the Later Western World is the 7th to 8th centuries CE when the Arabs and Franks undertook significant governmental and financial restructuring, including the establishment of new monetary systems.)
 Some subcategories under <coins by origin> are further arranged into two lists, one containing coins listed by denomination term (e.g., drachmas) and the second containing coins listed by descriptive names generally applied in respect to specific coin issues (e.g., antoniniani).
 Coin names are not organized by individual countries, since coins with the same name and denomination may be issued by more than one government (e.g., francs) or may persist across more than one historical period (e.g., solidi).

-• Descriptors at the same hierarchical level are listed in alphabetical order unless a numerical order by denomination can be used.
+• Concept records at the same hierarchical level are listed in alphabetical order by descriptor, unless a numerical order by denomination can be used.

 » Information Forms hierarchy

-Contains terms for textual, graphic, and physical items whose primary and original purpose is to record or convey specific information.
-Not considered to be within the scope of the AAT are the names of individual typefaces, such as Bembo.
+Contains concept records for textual, graphic, and physical items whose primary and original purpose is to record or convey specific information.
 The titles of particular texts are not included unless they are also established forms of works, such as the Korans or Bibles.

 • Regarding other Hierarchies